 Saints with short hair have thick, smooth coats and the long-haired Saints have wavy, medium-length hair.

-Weekly brushing is recommended unless they’re blowing their coat, then you should plan on picking up the brush daily.
+Weekly brushing is recommended with these large dogs unless they’re blowing their coat, then you should plan on picking up the brush daily.

 This medium-sized sled dog that loves the snow has a dense double coat and a top layer of guard hair.

-When they’re blowing coat it’s important to remove as much loose coat as you can.
+When they’re blowing coat it’s important for pet parents to remove as much loose coat as they can.

 This usually requires daily grooming sessions!